cgiachalis/storr.tiledb/README.md

 The `storr.tiledb` contributes a new storr compliant driver using TileDB Engine for backend.

-The package has its own storr R6 class that utilises the strengths of the underlying engine and offers some extra features, such as the option to add notes and expiration time-stamps along with key-namespace pairs.
+It defines a new storr R6 class that leverages the advantages of TileDB and provides new features such as adding notes and expiration time-stamps along with key-namespace pairs.

 > [!WARNING]
 > The package is in experimental status.
 Currently, the driver is complete and